diksha1627/orderbook_aggregator/README.md

 - Then tried Gemini - different format!
 Uses objects like `{"price": "95000", "amount": "0.5"}`
 - Had to write separate parsers for each exchange

-### 2. Main Challenges
-- **Sorting**: Confused me at first - needed to sort by price only using `key=lambda x: x[0]`, not the whole list
-- **Gemini format**: Uses "amount" while Coinbase uses "size" - spent time figuring this out
-- **Rate limiting**: Used a closure with a cache dictionary to avoid hitting APIs too fast
-- **Error handling**: Added try/except when I realized APIs can fail or timeout

 ### 3. How It Works
 1. Fetches order books from both exchanges (rate limited to once per 2 seconds)